y-rosenthal/yrSqliteViewer/README.md

 9. Press the "Save Session" button (*at the top of the page*).
 Specifiy a filename.
 This file will contain both the database file you were using as well as the queries that you have run.

+10. If you followed the instructions in the previous step, you can restore the session that you saved.
+Alternatively, you can restore the sample session that is saved in the file
+    ***yrSqliteViewerSession-sample.yrslv*** that you downloaded in the first step above.
+    \
+    Restoring a session reloads the database as well as any SQL statements that were in the interface when the session file was saved.
+    \
+    To restore a session, close your browser.
-10. Close your browser.
-Then open the yrSqliteViewer.html file again in the browser.
-This time press the "Restore Session" button and choose the file you saved in the previous step.
+    Then open the ***yrSqliteViewer.html file*** again in the browser.
+    Press the "Restore Session" button and choose the file that contains the saved session (i.e. either the file you specified in the previous step or the file
+    ***yrSqliteViewerSession-sample.yrslv*** that you downloaded in the first step above.
-   This opens the database as well as restores the SQL statements that you had run before.
+    This opens the database as well as restores the SQL statements that were saved with the session.

-   You can instead press the "Restore Session" button and choose the file ***yrSqliteViewerSession-sample.yrslv*** file that you downloaded in the first step above to view the sample SQL statements that were included in that file.

 ## Features